aepfli/zmk-config-totem/readme.md

 I tried to stick to Miryoku's opposite site layer feature to reduce complications.

-But I was intrigued by auto-shift, rather than pressing shift for caps.
+But I was intrigued by auto-shift, rather than pressing shift for caps, therefor i do have an auto-shifted layer, which can be toggled.
 Generally, this might lead to a lower type speed, but I think it adds a little bit more comfort.

 So far, I have not found a nice configuration to use auto-shift in a nice way with home row mods, which is still on my to-do list.